Laravel-Bangladesh/docs/authentication.md

         }
     }

 The `attempt` method accepts an array of key / value pairs as its first argument.
 The values in the array will be used to find the user in your database table.
 So, in the example above, the user will be retrieved by the value of the `email` column.
-If the user is found, the hashed password stored in the database will be compared with the hashed `password` value passed to the method via the array.
+If the user is found, the hashed password stored in the database will be compared with the `password` value passed to the method via the array.
+You should not hash the password specified as the `password` value, since the framework will automatically hash the value before comparing it to the hashed password in the database.
 If the two hashed passwords match an authenticated session will be started for the user.

 The `attempt` method will return `true` if authentication was successful.
 Otherwise, `false` will be returned.